Fallout Shelter Components

 All of the shelter components we offer are tested and approved in accordance with the standards and regulations of the Swiss Federal Office for Civil Protection (BABS).

-Blast doors and hatch covers protect the entrances as well as emergency exits of bunkers and shelters, providing protection against:
+Blast doors protect the entrances as well as emergency exits of bunkers and shelters, providing protection against:

-Blast doors, pressure doors, and hatch covers are made of a steel reinforcement frame that must be concreted on-site.
+Blast doors and pressure doors are made of a steel reinforcement frame that must be concreted on-site.

 Ideally, these components are embedded during the construction of new residential/commercial properties in the basement, as retrofitting is hardly possible due to the high weight in the un-concreted state.